 The 3 PM to 6 PM Survival Guide: How Working Parents Actually Coordinate After-School Activities for Multiple Kids

-It is 2:47 PM on a Tuesday.
-You are on a conference call that was supposed to end ten minutes ago, and your phone is already buzzing.
+It's 2:47 PM on a Tuesday.
+You're on a conference call that was supposed to end ten minutes ago, and your phone is already buzzing.
 One kid gets out at 3:15.
 The other finishes at 3:30, but soccer starts at 4:00 across town, and piano is at 4:30 in the opposite direction.
 Your partner texted "stuck in a meeting" twelve minutes ago.
-The carpool group chat has 23 unread messages, and you are not even sure who is driving today.
+The carpool group chat has 23 unread messages, and you're not even sure who's driving today.

 You know this feeling.
 It hits like clockwork, five days a week, somewhere between your last sip of afternoon coffee and the slow realization that the next three hours are going to require the logistical precision of an air traffic controller.

-You are not alone in this.
-And you are not failing at it.
-You are trying to solve a coordination problem that millions of families share, one that has gotten measurably harder in the last decade.
+You're not alone in this.
+And you're not failing at it.
+You're trying to solve a coordination problem that millions of families share, one that has gotten measurably harder in the last decade.

 This guide is the playbook.
 Not a lecture about cutting back on activities.
 Not a list of apps with five-star ratings and zero relevance to your actual Tuesday.
 This is the tactical survival manual for making the 3 PM to 6 PM window work when you have multiple kids, a job, and zero extra hours to spare.